emreeilhan/university-registration-system-assignment/README.md

 ```
 *(Or run via your IDE's test runner)*

-## Design Decisions

-- **Result Pattern:** Instead of cluttering logic with `try-catch` blocks, service methods return a `Result<T>` object that encapsulates either a success value or an error message.
-- **Dependency Injection:** In `Main.java`, repositories and services are wired together manually, demonstrating understanding of IoC without relying on heavy frameworks like Spring.
-- **Interface Segregation:** Services are defined by Interfaces (`CatalogService`, `RegistrationService`) to decouple implementation from contract.

 ## Demo Scenario (Pre-loaded Data)

 When you run the app, the following data is automatically loaded: